How to Visualise Data in Tableau

 Step 4: Example of Creating a Single Value Drop-Down Filter in Tableau

-You should consequently see a drop-down menu with a list of the Activities.
+Consequently, you should see a drop-down menu with a list of the Activities.
 Iterate between Turnover, Export, and Import to test how your selection affects the Tableau map’s visualisation.

 Step 5: Create Parameters and Combine Them with Filters

-In the following steps, we want to keep the existing Tableau’s map visualisation but display trading partners of Germany with the highest turnover only.
-To limit the number of countries displayed, you first need to create a Top N parameter.
+In the following steps, we want to keep the existing Tableau map visualisation but display trading partners of Germany with the highest turnover only.
+Firstly, create a Top N parameter to limit the number of countries displayed.
 To create a parameter in Tableau:

 1. Click on the black arrow on the sidebar, just above the Tables title, and select Create Parameter…